nforgeio/neonKUBE/Devops/test/README.md

-# Cluster provisioning and management.
+# Hive provisioning and management.

-This folder holds the cluster definitions, scripts and other files required to provision and manage [TEST] clusters.
+This folder holds the hive definitions, scripts and other files required to provision and manage [TEST] hive.

-The `clusters` folder holds the possible target cluster definitions.
+The `hive` folder holds the possible target hive definitions.
 Each of these folders also hold the encrypted `secrets.yaml` and unencrypted `vars.yaml` Ansible files for the cluster.

 ## Secrets

-Cluster secrets are saved to `secrets.yaml` as an Ansible compatible variables file.
+Hive secrets are saved to `secrets.yaml` as an Ansible compatible variables file.
 This file is encrypted at rest and when committed to the source repoisitory via Ansible encryption using the **neon-git** password managed by **neon-cli**.

 You can view and edit this file via: